22842219/SemanticParser4Graph/semantic_parser/README.md

     - Encoder-Decoder architecture using a running example.

     - Result Visualisation  -->
-- 16/04/2023
+- 16/04/2023 (sort of done@, under testing)
     - cypher parser to get a normalised/parsed Cypher in order to evaluation models using exact match.
+- 17/04/2023
+    - get output refinement done from the perspective of **exection-guided decoding**
+    - update paper **Schema-guided constrained decoding** part in section **Methodology**

 ### :point_right: Environment
 - CUDA 11.4